Motion-Plane-Adaptive Inter Prediction in 360-Degree Video Coding: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel motion-plane-adaptive inter prediction technique called MPA that allows inter prediction on different motion planes in 3D space by taking the spherical characteristics of 360-degree video into account.
+In this paper, we proposed a novel motion-plane-adaptive inter prediction technique called MPA that allows inter prediction on different motion planes in 3D space.
 To let a video codec switch efficiently between different motion planes and motion models, we proposed a technique called MPA-MVP to translate motion information between them.
-Our proposed integration of MPA together with MPA-MVP in the state-of-the-art H.266/VVC video coding standard showed significant average rate savings of 1.72\% based on PSNR and 1.56\% based on WS-PSNR with respect to VTM-14.2 for the RA configuration, where the novel MPA-MVP contributes around 0.5\% of the obtained rate savings on average.
-At the same time, the applicability to non-360-degree formats is retained by ensuring that the bitstreams of MPA-VVC and \mbox{VTM-14.2} are identical up to a single-bit flag if MPA is disabled.
-MPA showed to be particularly effective in sequences with rich global camera motion, where rate savings of more than 3\% can be observed for some sequences.
+Our proposed integration of MPA together with MPA-MVP in the state-of-the-art H.266/VVC video coding standard showed significant average rate savings of 1.72\% based on PSNR and 1.56\% based on WS-PSNR with respect to VTM-14.2 for the RA configuration, where the novel MPA-MVP contributes around 0.6\% of the obtained rate savings on average.
+MPA showed to be among the most competitive 360-degree motion models with its closest competitor, i.e., the geodesic motion model~\cite{Vishwanath2018}, reaching average rate savings of 0.68\% based on WS-PSNR.

 In future research, we plan to investigate possibilities to reduce the complexity of MPA for both the encoder and the decoder by investigating optimized implementations for motion-plane-adaptive motion modeling and suitable fast encoder-side decision procedures.
 Furthermore, we plan to analyze the achievable rate savings if MPA is applied to other 360-degree projection formats.